 Not only was Hyperspin a superior looking front-end, it would allow me to run many different emulators including a NES and SNES emulator.
 Hyperspin does most of its configuration through GUIs and XML files.
 Below is a image of the cabinet 90% complete running PAC-MAN.

 Hyperspin also allowed for configuring other applications to open from within it.
 I configured it to run Aussie Juke as one of the emulators.
 Also, after reading a comment by Moonlit on episode five of TheNewTech.tv, I decided to modify the registry entry for explorer.exe to boot to Hyperspin.

 There are several things I have to do to complete this project.
 First, I need to finish the marquee.
-The marquee will end up being a cylon eye covered by a tinted plexiglass.
-Second, I need to mount the pc hardware inside the cabinet.
-I currently have it connected to PC tower.
+The marquee will end up being a Cylon eye covered by a tinted plexiglass.
+Second, I need to mount the PC hardware inside the cabinet.